 The Devices tab allows you to view your inventory of devices and information about them, including their serial number, platform, model & OS, name, last seen date, status, and any associated Attributes.

 Health metrics filters are displayed by default, as a part of the Dashboard feature.

 Click Hide filters to hide the health metrics filters.
 Click Show filters to view them again.

 There are 3 device statutes: Active, Pending and Retired.

 - Active devices count towards your GroundControl license.
 A device that has had a successful deployment in the last 12 months counts as Active.

-- Pending devices include new devices uploaded via spreadsheet (see “Importing Many Devices,” below) or added manually.
-Devices are pending until their first deployment.
-Pending device do not use a license.
+- Pending devices include new devices uploaded via spreadsheet (see below) or added manually.
+Devices are Pending until their first deployment.
+Pending devices do not use a license.
 Pending devices can be deleted from the system.

 - Retired devices do not use a license.
 GroundControl automatically marks devices as Retired when their 1-year license expires.
 You may also manually retire a device that has been lost or stolen.
 This frees up the license so you can use it on another device.

-Devices that are Pending or Retired automatically become Active again after a successful workflow is once again deployed to them.
+Devices that are Pending or Retired automatically become Active again after a Workflow is once again deployed to them.